-Research Fellow in Biochemistry/Cell Biology, Astbury Centre for Structural Molecular Biology, School of Molecular and Cellular Biology
+Research Fellow in Structural Biology (cryoEM/ET), Astbury Centre for Structural Molecular Biology, School of Molecular and Cellular Biology

 Are you an ambitious researcher looking for your next challenge?
-Do you have an established background in mechanistic studies of protein assembly and want to help to develop new routes to combat amyloid disease?
+Do you have an established background in mechanistic studies of protein assembly using cryoEM/ET and want to help to develop new routes to combat amyloid disease?
 Do you want to further your career in one of the UK's leading research-intensive Universities?